Anantdadhich/HackerHouse/WhatYouWant?/WhatYouWant?.md

 ## Instructions

-To share your ideas and expectations for athena hacker house, please follow these steps:
+To share your ideas and expectations for Athena Hacker House, please follow these steps:

-1. **Create a new file** in this directory (`whatyouneed?/`) with the following naming format:
+1. **Create a new file** in this directory (`WhatYouWant?/`) with the following naming format:

    ```
-   [your-github-username].md
+   [your-twitter-username].md
    ```

    For example, if your twitter username is `NikhilEth`, create a file named `NikhilEth.md`